AndrewOkeyo/AndrewOkeyo/README.md

 - 👋 Hi, I’m @AndrewOkeyo
 - 👀 I’m interested in creating web apps
+I'm an enthusiast in AI, mostly LLMs and training and creating AI agents.
 - 🌱 I’m currently learning team building tools
 - 💞️ I’m looking to collaborate on any interesting project
 - 📫 How to reach me: email - ravinecom50@gmail.com